contact-us twitter arrow-right arrow-down search facebook map email close arrow-left arrow-up translate watermark

 The building is still there and is now a holiday cottage.
 It is still called ‘The Old School House.’

-A lot of children didn’t always go to school because lots of them lived on farms and had to stay home to help with the farm, especially during harvest time.
+A lot of children didn’t always go to school because lots of them lived on farms and had to stay at home to help with the farm, especially during harvest time.
 Lessons were mainly Bible lessons as well as some reading, writing and arithmetic

 When visiting the school in in 1847, the assistant commisioner reported “On 13th February, I visited the school.
 The children were not present to be examined”!